 Compact and enclosed spaces in the suburbs suit employees who are keen on working from their office without their daily commute downtown.
 Therefore enterprise companies have revived their interest in the hub and spoke office models.

-Others have a headquarter downtown with regional offices that accommodate the local workforce and facilitate employee mobility.
+Others have a headquarters downtown with regional offices that accommodate the local workforce and facilitate employee mobility.

 The hub and spoke model enables the companies to have a centralized hub where people can collaborate together.
 On the other hand, a majority of the employees can work from informal ‘spokes’- satellite offices or homes.